All Episodes

 I'm Paul W. Smith.

-What a pleasure it's been being here at the Midwest campus of the Limbaugh Institute for Advanced Conservative Studies, where there is never a final exam, but we are tested every day here in Detroit, Michigan.
+What a pleasure it's been being here at the Midwest campus of the Limbaugh Institute for Advanced Conservative Studies, where there's never a final exam, but we are tested every day here in Detroit, Michigan, thanks to our executive producer, Cookie Gleason, H.R.
+Kit Carson, the chief of staff, Mike Maymone, our engineer.